Are you considering buying a smart home? This article will share the types of technology you can hope to...

 There are the royal connections, of course – and the social cachet that goes with any address in Royal Windsor – but a lot more is on offer in this wonderful town.

-It has its own lively nightlife, riverside restaurants, and fine shopping – with London just a short train ride or car drive away.
+It has a lively nightlife, riverside restaurants, and fine shopping.
+Furthermore, London is just a short train ride or car drive away.

 The M4 motorway is a gateway to the whole of the west of England and into Wales.